ruiqi/wcleaner/README.md

 ]
 ```

-* greylist:  '--auto' will clean junks in greylist and hostname marched.
-All junks cleaned up by wcleaner will submit to here. #safe or normal
+* greylist:  [--auto] Junk will be automatic cleaned if hostname marched in greylist.
+Wcleaner clean up junk and submit it to here. #safe or normal
-* whitelist: '--auto' will clean junks in whitelist. #safe
+* whitelist: [--auto] Junk will be automatic cleaned if it is in whitelist. #safe
-* blacklist: All junks in blacklist can not be auto cleaned up. #normal
+* blacklist: All junks in blacklist can not be automatic cleaned up. #normal
-* readlist:  All junks in redlist can not be cleaned up. #dangerous
+* redlist:  All junks in redlist can not be cleaned up. #dangerous